 In October 2021, the board of directors of Legacy Rigetti (the "Legacy Rigetti Board") approved a change to our fiscal year-end from January 31 to December 31, effective December 31, 2021.
 We believe the year-end change is important and useful to our financial statement users to allow for increased comparability with our industry peers.
 As a result of this change, our fiscal year 2021 covers a period of 11 months from February 1, 2021 to December 31, 2021.
 Financial statements for the prior fiscal year ended January 31, 2021 continue to be presented on the basis of the previous fiscal year end which includes 12 months ended January 31, 2021.
-Starting on January 1, 2022, our fiscal year now begins on January 1 and ends on December 31 each year, starting on January 1, 2022.
-Year-over-year quarterly financial data has been and will continue to be recast to be comparative with the new fiscal quarter end in the new fiscal year.
+Starting on January 1, 2022, our fiscal year begins on January 1 and ends on December 31 of the particular year.
+Year-over-year quarterly financial data for the three months ended March 31, 2021 has been recast to be comparative for the corresponding period in 2022.